adaltas/node-nikita-docs/src/md/usages/control_flow.md

 .call({
   if: function{ this.status(-1) }
 }, function(){
-  console.log('The condition passed because it references a sibling action which activates the status') })
+  console.info('The condition passed because it references a sibling action which activates the status') })
 ```